Historic Attractions in York

 A caldarium, or Roman steam bath lies underground, discovered beneath a modern pub.
 There is a small collection of finds displayed, plus replica armour.

 Archaeology, history, and natural history of the county of Yorkshire.
 Yorkshire's past comes to life with a superb collection of historical artefacts including the famous Middleham Jewel, and a gilt Saxon bowl.

 An elegantly restored Georgian townhouse, Fairfax House is was built in the 1740s, and acquired in 1759 by Viscount Fairfax for his daughter Anne.
-Now owned by the York Civic Trust, Fairfax House is blessed with superb stucco ceilings and is furnished with marvellous 18th century furniture that help give a real idea of how a well-to-do family in York lived over 250 years ago.
+Now owned by the York Civic Trust, Fairfax House is blessed with superb stucco ceilings and is furnished with marvellous 18th-century furniture that helps give a real idea of how a well-to-do family in York lived over 250 years ago.

 York Minster gets all the attention, but my goodness York has so many other fascinating historic churches, most of them only a short stroll from the Minster itself.
-Here's a few of our favourite historic churches to visit in York.
+Here are a few of our favourite historic churches to visit in York.

 Merchant Adventurers Hall

 Not to be confused with the Guildhall, the half-timbered Merchant Adventurers Hall is where the merchants of medieval York had their headquarters.
 It is one of the best surviving examples of a medieval guildhall still standing anywhere in Britain.
 The Hall was built in 1357 and the great hall remains essentially unaltered